 Names were copied exactly as written in the newspapers so researchers should check all possible spellings.
 Sometimes two completely different spellings were given in two different papers but it is obvious they are the same person.
 We have made a few cross references to alternate names, but it is up to the researcher to check all variants.
 We do not correct mistakes made in the newspapers.

 Maiden names are indexed if they appeared in the obituary, along with names for women who married more than once.

 Date of death is given.
 There are many entries with no death dates and that might signify that the entry is not an obituary.
-There are thousands of marriage announcements from the newspapers that have been indexed, along with a variety of other sources that do not include a death date, such as wedding anniversaries.
-Marriage dates are given only when the newspaper citation is for a wedding announcement.
+There are thousands of marriage announcements from the newspapers that have been indexed, along with a variety of other sources that do not include a death date, such as wedding anniversaries, military service, family reunions, etc. Marriage dates are given only when the newspaper citation is for a wedding announcement.